selcukusta/elastic-aggregation-post-filter-sample/README.md

-# elastic-aggregation-post-filter-sample
-Get aggregated data based on search query with post filter
+# Get aggregated data based on search query with post filter